Updated: May 16

 The business case for diversity is a compelling one, for developing strong, inclusive organisations.
 So is the fact that it is, morally, the right thing to do.

-BAME, women and other under-represented employees, can make an immensely positive contribution to business success.
+Black and ethnic women, and other under-represented employees, can make an immensely positive contribution to business success.
 By making a genuine commitment to culture change, senior executives can harness the benefits of inclusion.

 Let’s be clear, every employee, regardless of difference, contributes to the business bottom line.